Ideas for Low-Cost Kids Ministry Events

 What I Figured Out About Cheap Stuff

-Why Cheap Events Actually Better
+Why Cheap Events Are Actually Better

-Focuses attention relationships instead entertainment consumption.
+Focuses attention on relationships instead of entertainment consumption.

 Kids feel proud making awesome stuff with simple materials instead of expecting everything handed to them.